Layne likes to share her experience as a patient so that others know what to expect from their health-care provider.

-What Is It Like Getting a Tonsilectomy When You're Older?
+What Is It Like to Get a Tonsilectomy as an Adult?

 Every year, I experienced numerous bouts of laryngitis and lost my voice.
 I suffered from numerous ear infections and numerous sinus infections.
 At first, I thought I just had a weak immune system.
 But the chronic the throat issues I was experiencing, which included swollen tonsils and extreme throat pain, seemed abnormal.

 Eventually, I made an appointment to see an ear, nose, and throat specialist.
 When they took a look at my throat, they said my tonsils didn't look all that bad.
 I insisted that I was having recurring throat infections, and I mentioned a symptom that was contributing to the problem (unbeknown to me): tonsils stones.